FAQs

 What's permissioning?

 Permissioning is a group of rules to control access to your jestor.
-You can choose who can view, edit, read any of your tables and specific data.
+You can choose who can view, edit, and read any of your tables and specific data.
 It's also possible to add rules by code.

 What's an integration?